Spring 2021 Faculty and Staff FAQ

 Student Employees and Part-Time/Temporary Employees

-No, student hourly employees may not continue working, unless they have received an exception to do so.
+Students who are not coming to campus may only continue to work if they have received an exception to do so.
 In order to receive an exception, the following criteria must apply:

 - The student's supervisor must ask and receive approval from the head of their department/area.